 What Is Improper Storage of a Firearm in Massachusetts?

-The laws surrounding the crime of improper storage of a firearm are designed to prevent gun access to children and others who should not be handling a firearm, as well as the loss and theft of a firearms.
+The laws surrounding the crime of improper storage of a firearm are designed to prevent gun access to children and others who should not be handling a firearm, as well as the loss and theft of firearms.
 This charge can apply even if you have a license to carry a gun.

 If you or someone you know has been charged with improper storage of a firearm, you should hire an experienced firearms attorney.
-Call me today!

 What are the Elements of Improper Storage?